gitberry/jwt-demo-backend-net47/README.md

-# jwt demo: frontend using vue/vite/pinia and backend real API #
+# jwt demo: backend API for a frontend using vue/vite/pinia #

 This is the backend of two apps - an HTML5 frontend paired with a .NET 4.7 backend demonstrating JSON Web Token authentication, generation, and basic use cases.